 EIA Ref.
-EM&A Log Ref Environmental Protection Measures Objectives Location/Duration of Measures/Timing of Completion of Measures Implementation Agent Implemer Stage ntation Relevant Legislation & Guidelines Section 2.4 of Part 3 used to improve the crew's information regarding accuracy and efficiency At the East of Sha Chau dredging site, throughout the dredging period Contractor ✓ Water Pollution Control Ordinance Section 2.4 of Part 3 • Control and monitoring systems should be used to alert the crew to leaks or any other potential risks.
-To alert the crew to leaks or any other potential risks At the East of Sha Chau work site, throughout the whole duration of the construction and operation period Contractor • ~ Water Pollution Control Ordinance Section 2.4 of Part 3 • When the dredged material has been unloaded at the disposal areas, any material that has accumulated on the deck or other exposed parts of the vessel should be removed and placed in the hold or a hopper.
-Under no circumstances should decks be washed clean in a way that permits material to be released overboard.
-To prevent release of dredged materials overboard At the East of Sha Chau dredging sites, throughout the dredging period Contractor V Water Pollution Control Ordinance Section 2.4 of Part 3 • All dredgers should maintain adequate clearance between vessels and the seabed at all states of the tide and reduce operations speed to ensure that excessive turbidity is not generated by turbulence from vessel movement or propeller wash.
-To ensure that under- vessel turbidity is not generated by turbulence from vessel movement or propeller wash At the East of Sha Chau dredging sites, throughout the dredging period Contractor × Water Pollution Control Ordinance Section 3 of Part 4 3 Water quality monitoring will be required for the following activities at the East of Sha Chau Facility: Dredging of each pit; Backfilling of each pit with contaminated mud; and Capping of each pit with uncontaminated Mud.
-To avoid impacts to water quality during dredging, backfilling and capping At the East of Sha Chau work sites, throughout the dredging, backfilling and capping period Contractor V Water Pollution Control Ordinance
+EM&A Log Re vironmental Protection Measures Objectives Location/Duration of Measures/Timing of Impl Stag ation Relevant Legislation & Completion of Measures Des СО Dec -Guidelines Section 2.4 of Part 3 • Monitoring and automation systems should be used to improve the crew's information regarding the various dredging parameters to improve dredging accuracy and efficiency. efficiency At the East of Sha Chau dredging site, throughout the dredging period Contractor √ Water Pollution Control Ordinance Section 2.4 of Part 3 • Control and monitoring systems should be used to alert the crew to leaks or any other potential risks.
+To alert the crew to leaks or any other potential risks At the East of Sha Chau work site, throughout the whole duration of the construction and operation period Contractor ✓ √ Water Pollution Control Ordinance Section 2.4 of Part 3 • When the dredged material has been unloaded at the disposal areas, any material that has accumulated or the deck or other exposed parts of the vessel should be removed and placed in the hold or a hopper.
+Under no circumstances should decks be washed clean in a way that permits material to be released overboard. dredged materials At the East of Sha Chau dredging sites, throughout the dredging period Contractor √ Water Pollution Control Ordinance Section 2.4 of Part 3 • All dredgers should maintain adequate clearance between vessels and the seabed at all states of the tide and reduce operations speed to ensure that excessive turbidity is not generated by turbulence from vessel movement or propeller wash.
+To ensure that under- vessel turbidity is not generated by turbulence from vessel movement or propeller wash - At the East of Sha Chau dredging sites, throughout the dredging period Contractor ✓ Water Pollution Control Ordinance Section 3 of Part 4 3 ater quality monitoring will be required for the following tivities at the East of Sha Chau Facility: Dredging of each pit; Backfilling of each pit with contaminated mud; and Capping of each pit with uncontaminated Mud.
+To avoid impacts to water quality during dredging, backfilling and capping At the East of Sha Chau work sites, throughout the dredging, backfilling and capping period Contractor ✓ Water Pollution Control Ordinance

 EIA Ref.
-EM&A Log Ref Environmental Protection Measures Objectives Location/Duration of Measures/Timing of Completion of Measures Implementation Agent Imp Stag tation Relevant Legislation & Guidelines Section 3 of Part 4 backfilling activities at the East of Sha Chau Facility. water quality during Cl backfilling th At the East of Sha Chau work sites, throughout the backfilling period Contractor ✓ Water Pollution Control Ordinance MARINE ECOLOGY Section 3 of Part 3 5 In accordance with the guidelines in the EIAO-TM, the general policy for mitigating impacts to marine ecological resources shall be applied in order of the following priority: Avoidance: Potential impacts should be avoided to the maximum extent practicable by adopting suitable alternatives; Minimisation: Unavoidable impacts should be minimised by taking appropriate and practicable measures such as constraints on the intensity of works operations (eg dredging rates) or timing of works operations; and Compensation: The loss of important species and habitats may be provided for elsewhere as compensation.
-Enhancement and other conservation measures should always be To avoid potential impacts to marine ecology During project planning and design Design Team × EIAO-TM considered whenever possible.
-Section 3 of Part 4 6 Sediment toxicity monitoring will be conducted to assess the potential toxicity impacts to marine life due to disposal activities.
-To avoid impacts to marine life due to disposal activities At the East of Sha Chau Facility, throughout the backfilling period Contractor ✓
+EM&A Log Re Environmental Protection Measures Objectives Location/Duration of Measures/Timing of Completion of Measures Imple Stage Des e Relevant Legislation & Guidelines Section 3 of Part 4 4 Sediment quality monitoring will be required for the backfilling activities at the East of Sha Chau Facility.
+To avoid impacts to water quality during backfilling At the East of Sha Chau work sites, throughout the backfilling period Contractor √ Water Pollution Control Ordinance MARINE ECOLOGY Section 3 of Part 3 5 In accordance with the guidelines in the EIAO-TM, the general policy for mitigating impacts to marine ecological resources shall be applied in order of the following priority Avoidance: Potential impacts should be avoided to the maximum extent practicable by adopting suitable alternatives; Minimisation: Unavoidable impacts should be minimised by taking appropriate and practicable measures such as constraints on the intensity of works operations (eg dredging rates) or timing of works operations; and Compensation: The loss of important species and habitats may be provided for elsewhere as compensation.
+Enhancement and other conservation measures should always be considered whenever possible. r: ecology During project planning and design Design Team ✓ EIAO-TM Section 3 of Part 4 6 Sediment toxicity monitoring will be conducted to assess the potential toxicity impacts to marine life due to disposal activities. • At the East of Sha Chau Facility, throughout the backfilling period Contractor ✓